Nigel – Early Years

-Nigel is a member of the all party groups dealing with music, tourism, brexpats, manufacturing, drugs misuse and space.
+Before the dissolution of Parliament, Nigel was a member of the all party groups dealing with music, tourism, brexpats, manufacturing, drugs misuse and space.
 His interests also cover small businesses, defence, agriculture, telecommunications and IT.
 He has served on the Welsh Affairs Select Committee, the Trade and Select Committee, the Culture, Media and Sport Select Committee and the International Development Select Committee.

 Nigel in Government

 Nigel worked as PPS (Parliamentary Private Secretary) to the Rt Hon David Hunt MP while he was Employment Secretary and Chancellor of the Duchy of Lancaster between 1993-1995.
 He was then PPS to Tony Baldry MP, the Ministry of State for Agriculture, from 1995-1996 until he became PPS to the Rt Hon William Hague MP, Secretary of State for Wales, in 1997.

 Nigel in Opposition

 In June 1997, after the election and the Conservative leadership contest (in which he supported William Hague) Nigel was appointed front bench spokesman for Welsh Affairs and joined the Constitutional Affairs team.
 In May 1999, William Hague appointed Nigel Evans as Vice-Chairman of the Conservative Party.
 He also led the Party’s Information Technology for the Future group.
 In November 2000, Nigel was charged with leading the Conservative Party’s General Election campaign in Wales.